curusarn/ctu-fit-mi-paa/sat-problem/REPORT.md

 Plots show both the diversification and the intensification phase of the algorithm.
 Results show that the relative mistake and running times are reasonable.
-The realtive mistake is low despite being referenced to hypotetical best solutoion that might not often exist.
+The relative mistake is low despite being referenced to a hypothetical best solution that might not often exist.

-Plots show that the algorithm often does not find satisfying solution for harder instances.
+Plots show that the algorithm often does not find a satisfying solution for harder instances.
-Which is understandable because generator is likely to generate unsatisfiable SAT problems.
+Which is understandable because the generator is likely to generate unsatisfiable SAT problems.

-The measurements prove that the algorithm and the parametrization works resonably for a rather large class of instances.
+The measurements prove that the algorithm and the parametrization work reasonably for a rather large class of instances.

 ## Source code